sing-group/seda/seda-docs/source/operations.rst

 First, the *‘ProSplign/ProCompart configuration’* area allows to select the execution mode of ProSplign/ProCompart: *system binary* indicates that they will be executed directly using their binaries and *Docker image* means that a Docker image will be used instead.

 In the *system binary* mode, the path where the required binaries (prosplign and procompart-wrapper) are located must be specified (refer to section :ref:`Dependencies<dependencies>` for additional information about this).
-If you have them in the system path, just click the *‘Check binary’* button to make sure that SEDA can correctly execute them.
+If they are available in the system path, just click the *‘Check binary’* button to make sure that SEDA can correctly execute them.

 .. figure:: images/operations/prosplign-procompart/1.png
    :align: center